AlsoPeters/fm-github-user-search/README.md

 ### Useful resources

-- [Creating Light and Dark Mode toggle](https://javascript.plainenglish.io/how-to-create-light-and-dark-mode-toggle-in-next-js-with-tailwind-61e67518fd2d) - This was a helpfull starting to to creating the toggle button.
+- [Creating Light and Dark Mode toggle](https://javascript.plainenglish.io/how-to-create-light-and-dark-mode-toggle-in-next-js-with-tailwind-61e67518fd2d) - This was a helpful starting to to creating the toggle button.
 - [Fixing NextJS Hydration errors](https://nextjs.org/docs/messages/react-hydration-error) - The documentation on Hydration errors in NextJS.
 This helped me understand what was going on/ going wrong.

 ## Author